 - Explain the situatedness and discipline of the field of human communication.

 - Practice and demonstrate competence in the ability to speak in a variety of communication contexts.

 - Practice and demonstrate competence in the ability to work effectively in groups.

 - Demonstrate the ability to write effectively in a variety of communication contexts.

 - Demonstrate critical thinking by analyzing and evaluating communication products and processes using relevant communication frameworks.

-- Demonstrate and employ skills necessary for conflict management and resolution.
+- Demonstrate and employ the skills necessary for conflict management and resolution.

-- Demonstrate and employ skills necessary for effective decision-making.
+- Demonstrate and employ the skills necessary for effective decision-making.

 - Design texts for diverse audiences, campaigns, and organizational environments.

 - Demonstrate creative and analytical abilities in communication projects.